Jodu555/github-information-api/README.md

 * [ ] Add function to get the commits for specific day
 * [x] Add function to get the commits for a year grouped in days
 * [x] Add function to calc the avg commits per day
+* [ ] Add function to get the latest commit for an exact project | To display maybe on working on page
 * [ ] Write a documentation for this api
 * [ ] Bring this thing up and going

 ## Thoughts
 *         /api/:username/projects